Specific Objectives

 Solution:

-Formulae method notes
+Formula method notes

 Image From EcoleBooks.com

-Proportional method Notes
+Proportional method notes

 Image From EcoleBooks.com